 The Rev'd Kia Pakenham

-Rector of Coldharbour and Abinger
+Rector of Coldharbour and Abinger, Email

 01306 737160

-Sally McCance Parish Administrator 01306 737160
+Sally McCance Parish Administrator, Email 01306 737160

-Christ Church is a fine example of victorian Gothic Revival architecture.
+Christ Church is a fine example of Victorian Gothic Revival architecture.
 It has a plain nave and chancel in 13th-century style with a pointed arch between them.
 The church is of local stone with chalk dressings and has a stone bell-turret at the west end.
 The nave, chancel and sanctuary are separated by steps, the three sections symbolizing the Trinity with the design influenced by the Ecclesiologists movement, the same style was used for the hexagonal font.
 The heads on the corbels at the spring of the arch over the outside of the east window are likenesses of the original benefactor John Labouchere and his wife Mary.
-There is a large graveyard on three sides of the church wherein rest some notable people of the nineteenth and twentieth century (some details are below).The building has been modified several times and it is a now a very flexible place of worship as well as a concert hall and venue for exhibitions and the performing arts.
+There is a large graveyard surrounding the church wherein rest many notable people.

-Brief history.
 Christ Church was consecrated on Thursday 19th October 1848 by Bishop Sumner at that time it was a chapel of ease attached to the parish of Holmwood.
 Shortly afterwards is was endowed by John Peter Labouchere enabling it to become a separate parish.
 Labouchere of Broome Hall funded the building of the church and vicarage on ground given by the 13th Duke of Norfolk Henry Charles Howard, using designs by Benjamin Ferrey a well-known victorian architect and pupil of Augustus Charles Pugin.
-In 1893 the parish church room, now the John Venus hall, was built in the north-east corner of the graveyard chiefly for use as a reading room.
+In 1893 the parish church room, now the John Venus Hall, was built in the north-east corner of the graveyard chiefly for use as a reading room.

 In 1849 the advowson was settled on the same trustees as that of St Pauls, Dorking (John Labouchere and his wife, Alexander Beattie and the Revd John S Utterton). £5,000 was invested in the Ecclesiastical Commissioners to pay the incumbent £150 in quarterly payments.
 On 26 April 1900, a grant of £600 was made from Queen Anne's Bounty to match a benefaction of £1,300 offered by Mrs S.B.
 Brown of Bearehurst, this increased the living by £57.
 In 1923 the gift of the living passed to the Church Patronage Society.